Winter (Meyer novel): Plot

 Despite having scars on her face, Princess Winter is known for her stunning beauty and kindness.
-Her relationship with her stepmother Levana is strained at best, especially as Winter is secretly in love with her royal guard Jacin.
+Her relationship with her stepmother Levana is strained at best.
 When Winter refuses to marry the queen's thaumaturge Aimery, Levana orders Jacin to murder Winter.
 Instead, he stabs Winter's favorite pet, a wolf named Ryu, so Winter can escape unharmed and Queen Levana will believe she is dead.
 Jacin gives Scarlet a pod key and a knife and tells her to flee to RM9, Wolf's home Sector.
-The Crew sneaks onto a ship owned by Levana's fiance Emperor Kai, who is secretly part of the plan to overthrow Queen Levana.
+The Crew sneaks onto a ship owned by Levana's fiancé Emperor Kai, who is secretly part of the plan to overthrow Queen Levana.

 Once on RM9, Cinder, Thorne, Iko, and Wolf take refuge with Maha, Wolf's mother.
 They break into a control room and Cinder hacks to display her video proclaiming herself to be Princess Selene and asking for the people to become her army.
 Levana finds her and sends her guards and thaumaturges to RM9.
 In the confrontation, Cinder gives herself up, Wolf is taken, and Maha is murdered by Aimery for having housed them.

 Jacin finds out he is in trouble for not killing Winter.
 He tells Cress it is time to leave, and they maneuver through train tunnels.
 Scarlet and Winter go to find the wolf-like mutations of human soldiers in an attempt to convince them to join Cinder's army.